jonahedmundson/VGsalesDashboard_R/README.md

 # VGsalesDashboard
-A dashboard for video game sales using Dash.
+A dashboard for video game sales using Dash: https://vg-sales-r.herokuapp.com/.

 ## Data Source